audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 - `$(System.DefaultWorkingDirectory)/playwright`
 - `$(System.DefaultWorkingDirectory)/performance`

+Optional `.npmrc` paths can also be provided for authentication against private feeds.
+Each `.npmrc` will be authenticated separately using `npmAuthenticate@0` before SBOM generation.

 The templates will:

 - Generate .NET SBOMs via `dotnet CycloneDX` for each listed `.csproj`.
 - Generate npm SBOMs via `@cyclonedx/cyclonedx-npm` for each listed SPA root folder (where `package.json` lives).
   If `package-lock.json` isn’t present, the step will create one and run a minimal install for resolution.
+  When license text inclusion is enabled, `npm ci` is used for full dependency restoration.

 > The template automatically installs the necessary tools (`CycloneDX` and `@cyclonedx/cyclonedx-npm`) if not already available.